top of page

 Recommended Listening

 I’ve put together some Spotify playlists as recommended listening for my students and anyone who is new to jazz.
 They are grouped by instrument.
 Of course, these lists don’t include everything and everyone, there’s a lot of other music that I also recommend you listen to.
 These playlists are just meant to be a starting point, to introduce some of the classics.
 They include a little bit from a few different artists you should check out.
-If you like the sound of a particular musician then do some research and check them out further.
+If you like the sound of a particular musician, then do some research and check them out further.
 Listen to more of their music, until you become very familiar with their work.
+To learn jazz, you need to get to know the musicians, not just the tunes.

 When listening to this music please bear the following in mind…